-Many of the people who reach out to us are looking to use cash value life insurance to create retirement income.
-They’ve heard about this possibility, read a book or two that talked about it, and in some cases even talked to a “certified” advisor.
+Many of the people who reach out to us hope to use cash value life insurance to create retirement income.
+They’ve heard about this possibility, maybe read a book or two that talked about it, and, in some cases, even talked to a “certified” advisor.

-But they’re still scratching their heads a bit as to how it all works and even more frequently they’re convinced they’ve not really seen the best representation of the strategy.
+But, they’re still scratching their heads as to how it all works, and they’re often convinced they haven’t seen the best representation of the strategy.

-As a matter of fact I first presented this idea to a client of mine back in 2000, and I wasn’t the first by any stretch of the imagination.
-No great surprise that my first attempts to discuss the idea fell on deaf ears.
+As a matter of fact, I first presented this idea to a client of mine back in 2000, and I wasn’t the first by any stretch of the imagination.It may come as no great surprise that my first attempts to discuss the idea fell on deaf ears.

 First, I should say that this is only one particular case.
-The individual in this illustration is a 37 year old male with great health, thus garnering a preferred plus rating on the policy.
+The individual in this illustration is a 37-year-old male with great health, thus garnering a preferred plus rating on the policy.

-I should start by telling you that this an indexed universal life policy that has a 2.0% minimum crediting rate and 12% ceiling (or cap if you prefer).
-And this particular contract is tied to the S&P 500 index.
+I should start by telling you that this an indexed universal life policy with a 2.0% minimum crediting rate and a 12% ceiling (or cap, if you prefer).
+And, this particular contract is tied to the S&P 500 Index.

 What does all that mean?

-Okay, so in the illustration, you are allowed to project a rate that the policy might earn throughout a person’s life.
+Now, in the illustration, you are allowed to project a rate that the policy might earn throughout a person’s life.
 We typically don’t illustrate anything higher than 6%.

 But wait, I just told you that you could do as well as 12%…right?

-Yes, that’s true, however, we always believe it’s better to plan on an average much lower when we’re trying to target the use of cash value life insurance to generate retirement income.
+Yes, that’s true; however, we always believe it’s better to plan on an average much lower when we’re trying to target the use of cash value life insurance to generate retirement income.

 So, the best we can do is try to conservatively project what MIGHT happen based on historical averages.
-If your contract performs better, you’ll be happy…as I’m going to show you in just a moment.
+If your contract performs better, you’ll be happy.
+Allow me to demonstrate.

-Show Me the Goods
+Show me the money

 This a snapshot of the “back-tested” illustration.
 It assumes that this hypothetical guy bought this exact policy back in 1972 when he was 38 years old.
 Using our 6% illustrated rate, the software told us that his maximum withdrawal from age 66-100 would be $93,336 per year.